VikParuchuri/marker/README.md

 - Removes headers/footers/other artifacts
 - Converts most equations to latex
 - Formats code blocks and tables
-- Support for multiple languages (although most testing is done in English).
-See `settings.py` for a language list, or to add your own.
+- Support for all languages (although most testing is done in English).
 - Works on GPU, CPU, or MPS

 ## How it works